Cockatoo Island

 Cockatoo Island Wareamah is a UNESCO World Heritage Site at the confluence of the Parramatta River and Lane Cove River in Sydney Harbour, New South Wales, Australia.

 Cockatoo Island is the largest of several harbour islands that were once heavily timbered sandstone knolls.
 Originally the Island rose to 18 m above sea level and was 12.9 ha but it has been extended to 17.9 ha and is now cleared of most vegetation.
 Called Wa-rea-mah by the Indigenous Australians who traditionally inhabited the land prior to European settlement, the island may have been used as a fishing base, although physical evidence of Aboriginal heritage has not been found on the island.

 Between 1839 and 1869, Cockatoo Island operated as a convict penal establishment, primarily as a place of secondary punishment for convicts who had re-offended in the colonies.

 Cockatoo Island was also the site of one of Australia's biggest shipyards, operating between 1857 and 1991.
 The first of its two dry docks was built by convicts.
 Listed on the National Heritage List, the island is significant for its demonstration of the characteristics of a long-running dockyard and shipbuilding complex, including evidence of key functions, structures and operational layout.
 Cockatoo Island contains the nation's most extensive and varied record of shipbuilding, and has the potential to enhance understanding of maritime and heavy industrial processes in Australia from the mid-19th century.

-In July 2010, UNESCO proclaimed Cockatoo Island as a World Heritage Site, and has been managed by the Sydney Harbour Federation Trust since 2001.
+In July 2010, UNESCO proclaimed Cockatoo Island as a World Heritage Site.